[CMO Guide] How to fix lead management and generate 50% more clients?

 Here is a list of my suggestions:

 - Summon your marketing team and map out your buyer persona relying on the latest insights about your clients.
 Define what characterizes you ideal clients.
-You may go further creating an empathy map and working over jobs-to-be-done framework.
+You may go further creating an empathy map and working over the jobs-to-be-done framework.